0w1nn3r/pool-filter-pressure-reader/README.md

 - Web interface for remote monitoring with visual pressure gauge
 - Automatic backflush control with configurable pressure threshold and duration
 - Backflush event logging with date/time stamps and pressure readings
+- Pressure history logging with interactive graph visualization
+- Automatic space management to prevent storage overflow
 - NTP time synchronization for accurate timestamps
-- Persistent settings storage with CRC validation
+- Persistent settings storage using the Preferences library
 - JSON API endpoint for integration with other systems
 - WiFi configuration portal for easy setup
 - Reset button to clear all settings when needed